-What is controlling?
+What is controlling in Management?

 Controlling means giving instructions to employees and making sure that the instructions are being followed as desired by the management.

 The management of the organization makes sure that the resources of the organization are being used properly and are being used for the growth of the organization and are not being wasted in any way.
-By controlling management, make sure the effective and efficient use of resources of the organization.

 Controlling employees of the organization is an important skill of a manager.
 A manager can’t play his role efficiently if he is not good at controlling his team.